mkahe/smart-greenhouse/Server/README.md

 ## How to build in docker

+We have created the docker compose file.
+So, it is easier to run the docker compose directly with the command `docker compose up`.

-Go to the directiry `./server` and run the following command.
+However, if you want to run it, go to the directiry `./server` and run the following command.

 `
 docker build -t smart-greenhouse .